ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Nowadays most modern ReactJS and NodeJS apps are created using TypeScript.
 Angular was already having it in-built.
 So, you go for a Reactt…</blockquote>

 <h3>4.
-The timing to Use the type never and unknown in TypeScript - <a href="https://medium.com/@rivenqinyy/the-timing-to-use-the-type-never-and-unknown-in-typescript-a97ab17d98b2" target="_blank" rel="noopener noreferrer">link</a></h3>
+10 Bad TypeScript Habits To Break In 2024 - <a href="https://medium.com/@imranfarooq0306/10-bad-typescript-habits-to-break-in-2024-4301c67f2ae0" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aaron Conlon`**
+✍️ **posted by `Imran Farooq`**

-<blockquote>Recently, during an interview, I was asked about TypeScript knowledge, and one of the questions was: When should we use never and unknown…</blockquote>
+<blockquote>TypeScript and JavaScript have continuously progressed over the last years, and some of the practices we built over the last decades have…</blockquote>

 <h3>5.
 The Power of NonNullable<T> in TypeScript - <a href="https://medium.com/@gabrielairiart.gi/the-power-of-nonnullable-t-in-typescript-9cf156beb8da" target="_blank" rel="noopener noreferrer">link</a></h3>